 December 31, 1806: Jefferson began to pursue peace with Great Britain.
 In the spring of 1806, James Monroe and William Pinkney begin to negotiate a treaty with Great Britain that would end impressment and renew trade.
 The terms that Monroe and Pinkney would agree to would be so weak that Jefferson would never submit it to Congress.

 March 3, 1807: Congress enacts the Insurrection Act of 1807.

 June 22, 1807: The British frigate Leopard fired on the American frigate Chesapeake after the Americans refused to allow the British to search their ship for deserters.
 It became known as the Chesapeake-Leopard Incident.
 In response, Jefferson orders all British warships to leave American waters.
 In response, the British increased the impressment of American sailors.

 December 17-21, 1807: Jefferson recommends that Congress pass the Embargo Act.
-The act decimates the American economy and does nothing to Great Britain and France.
-British merchants no longer had to compete with American merchants and Napoleon begins capturing American ships that arrive in a port he controlled claiming that they were British ships.
+The act decimates the American economy and did nothing to Great Britain and France.
+British merchants no longer had to compete with American merchants, and Napoleon begins capturing American ships that arrive in a port he controlled, claiming that they were British ships.
 This creates a large smuggling ring throughout America.

 January 1, 1808: Congress bans the African slave trade.
 Despite the ban, the illegal slave trade continued until the Civil War.

-January 9: 1809: Jefferson pushes the Enforcement Act through Congress which only serves to anger the Northern States.
-Its design was to force compliance of the Embargo Act, but the states refused to supply the Federal government with the necessary militia to enforce it.
+January 9, 1809: Jefferson pushes the Enforcement Act through Congress, which only serves to anger the Northern States.
+Its design was to force compliance with the Embargo Act, but the states refused to supply the Federal government with the necessary militia to enforce it.

 February 20, 1809: Chief Justice John Marshall reasserts the power of the federal government over the states with his decision in the U.S. vs Peters.